Important

 Exemption decisions are final and may not be appealed.
 No additional exemptions are offered outside of the exemptions listed above.
 Citizenship, where you completed your studies, or daily interaction in English are not factors for exemption requests.

-Minimum requirements for the four English language proficiency tests which are accepted for applications to this program are as follows:
+Minimum requirements for the three English language proficiency tests which are accepted for applications to this program are as follows:

 Please note: English language proficiency test scores must be no older than two (2) years from the month of application.
 Tests older than two (2) years will not be accepted for the admission review process.
 Required scores must be achieved on a single ELPT.
 Combination scores/superscoring is not acceptable for admission process.
 The GDipICL program accepts both online/home-based and test centre-based versions of approved ELPTs.